This is a question asked by Brian from http://www.bjp.ie/ on our Facebook page.

 Getting into a daily, weekly, monthly system of SEO tasks.
 Also getting a template for organising link building management.
 And lastly, wondering how much time should a small insurance broker invest in SEO we are totally new to the game.

-If you really want to profit from the investment you made in your website there is ongoing work that is never complete.
+If you really want to profit from the investment you made in your website there is ongoing work that is never complete – here is a good guide to beginners SEO.
 The work is intensive at the start and then becomes a structured process that takes a minimum of 1 to 3 days per month.

 Start By Measuring